adanSiqueira/py-url-shortener/README.md

 ##  Working on improvements:

-- Implement click analytics & caching with Redis.
+- Implement caching with Redis.

 - Add user authentication for custom URL management.